MShafquat/Word-Map/README.md

-# World Map Of Words
+# Word Map
-A world map of how people of different regions say a word
+A world map of how people of different regions say a word.